حركة إبداع : كيري يريد إخراج نتانياهو من النفق Let's meet at six, before the war

 Hammond “stressed the need for a rapid conclusion to [Israel’s] ground operation in Gaza,” and urged that Israeli forces “do everything they can to avoid civilian casualties.”

-After his meeting with Netanyahu, Hammond told Sky News of his concern that the world is losing patience with Israel“As this campaign goes on and the civilian casualties in Gaza mount, Western opinion is becoming more and more concerned and less and less sympathetic to Israel,” he said in the interview.
+After his meeting with Netanyahu, Hammond told Sky News of his concern that the world is losing patience with Israel.
+“As this campaign goes on and the civilian casualties in Gaza mount, Western opinion is becoming more and more concerned and less and less sympathetic to Israel,” he said in the interview.
 “That’s simply a fact and I have to tell that to my Israeli counterparts.”

 Earlier, Netanyahu and Hammond gave a joint press conference at the Knesset, during which Hammond said, “I came to bring this conflict to an end.”
 He also put the blame on Gaza’s rulers for triggering the current round of fighting.